The Role of a Concierge

 What Are the Everyday Roles of a Concierge?

 A concierge is the first port of call for all visitors and guests, acting as front of house staff representing a hotel, apartment complex or an office.
-Having excellent communications and enjoying interacting with people is essential if you want to take on this role, as providing excellent customer service; ensuring that customers’ needs are met, even exceeded wherever possible is key to becoming a successful concierge.
+Having excellent communication skills and enjoying interacting with people is essential if you want to take on this role, as providing excellent customer service; ensuring that customers’ needs are met, even exceeded wherever possible is key to becoming a successful concierge.

 - Making sure that entrances are attended to at all times, greeting visitors and guests as they arrive, making sure their very first experience of the building is a positive one